khushi06/mudita/REST.md

 </table>

 ### Query Parameters
 Any of the above attributes can be passed as query parameters to restrict the query results.
-There is an added *since=<ms timestamp>* query parameter to change the time-frame for the interested events.
+There is an added *since=&lt;ms timestamp&gt;* query parameter to change the time-frame for the interested events.
 The default is 24 hours.

     $ curl 'http://localhost:8080/api/v1/chaos?groupName=simianarmy&since=1343113200000'
     [